Military history of the United States: Spanish–American War (1898)

-Philippine–American War (1899–1902)
+Philippine–American War (1899–1913)

 The Philippine–American War (1899–1902) was an armed conflict between a group of Filipino revolutionaries and the American forces following the ceding of the Philippines to the United States after the defeat of Spanish forces in the Battle of Manila.
 The Army sent in 100,000 soldiers (mostly from the National Guard) under General Elwell Otis.
 Defeated in the field and losing its capital in March 1899, the poorly armed and poorly led rebels broke into armed bands.
 The insurgency collapsed in March 1901 when the leader Emilio Aguinaldo was captured by General Frederick Funston and his Macabebe allies.
 Casualties included 1,037 Americans killed in action and 3,340 who died from disease; 20,000 rebels were killed.
 The war resulted in at least 200,000 Filipino civilian deaths, mostly due to famine and disease.
 Some estimates for total civilian dead reach up to a million.
 Atrocities were committed by the U.S. during the conflict, including reprisals, scorched earth campaigns, and the forcible relocation of many civilians.

+Moro Rebellion

+Hostilities between the United States and the Moro people in the southern Philippines erupted in 1902 after the insurgency in the main islands petered out.
+The rebellion saw American Marines engage in guerrilla warfare against Moro Juramentados and bandits, and it was during this conflict that the United States first adopted the M1911 pistol.
+The rebellion was over by 1913, though conflicts between Moros and the current Philippine government continue to the present.